 - There is a larger volume of files / parts than usual in this area …

 - What does this person do with his documents / parts in this part of the factory / office?
 It is not in the normal process …

 - It seems to me that a lot of post-its are accumulating on this tracking board…

 For field visits to be successful, there are some prerequisites:

-- First of all, you need to be open-minded.
-Even if the directors know the theory and know how the organization should work, a multitude of factors disrupt this ideal functioning, from the weather, to the mood of everyone through the computer systems or an accident that delays delivery.
+Even if managers know the theory and know how the organization should work, a multitude of factors disrupt this ideal operation, from the weather, to the mood of each person, to computer systems or an accident that delays a delivery.
 The organization constantly adapts to these factors and does not always work according to the defined rules.
-The visitor must therefore remain open and, before rejecting the modified operation, question and question the teams about the causes of malfunction.
+You should therefore keep an open mind and, before rejecting the modified way of working, ask yourself and the teams about the causes of the dysfunction.

-There is just one point on which the manager or director will have to be inflexible: it is security.
-If the wearing of glasses is mandatory, everyone must wear them, the manager must be exemplary in this area.
+In the industry, there is just one thing that the management team will have to be adamant about: safety.
+If glasses are mandatory, everyone must wear them, you must be exemplary in this area.